How long does an investigation take?

 Legal representation is not necessary during the agency’s investigative process.
-The GCEO staff is available to answer any questions you might have; however, it is your decision as to whether you wish to have legal representation.
+The GCEO staff are available to answer any questions you might have; However, it is your decision as to whether you wish to have legal representation.

 Is discrimination based upon sexual orientation covered under your law?

 Yes, based on the Supreme Court ruling in Bostock v.
 Clayton County, the Georgia Fair Employment Practices Act (FEPA) does prohibit employment discrimination with regard to sexual orientation.
 When filing a complaint with the Georgia Commission on Equal Opportunity (GCEO), the basis of sex would also include sexual orientation.

 Can I be punished by my employer for filing a GCEO complaint?

 It is illegal for your employer to take any employment action against you based upon you filing a complaint with this agency.
 If you file a GCEO complaint of discrimination and feel that you have been subjected to any type of retaliation for doing so, you are encouraged to contact the agency immediately.

 How do I know that I’m being discriminated against?

 In order to file a complaint of discrimination with this agency, one needs only to believe that they have been discriminated against based upon race, religion, color, age, gender, national origin, retaliation and/or disability.

 Do I need to do my own investigation?

 It is not necessary for you to conduct your own investigation but you will most likely be questioned by an investigator and asked to provide as much information as possible that might support your allegation(s) of unlawful discrimination.